History of Maggie Valley United Methodist Church

 a small congregation of faithful Christians built the first sanctuary and public school in Maggie Valley.
 Today, our vital congregation continues its original priorities with all the people in the valley: worship and service.

 The Methodists built their first log building along the banks of Jonathan Creek.
-Still at this same location, now below Cataloochee Ranch and Ghost Town and across from Joey’s Pancake House, Maggie Valley UMC celebrated this great anniversary in 2018.
+Still at this same location, now below Cataloochee Ranch and the former Ghost Town in the Sky and across from Joey’s Pancake House, Maggie Valley United Methodist Church celebrated this great anniversary in 2018.

 Maggie Valley was originally part of the Cherokee nation.
 Scotch-Irish settlers then immigrated down the Appalachians and up from the Piedmont and established small farming communities.